maxwellsor169/Game/README.md

   * [Favicon.io](https://favicon.io/) which I used to create the favicons.
   * All the images used were taken from an open source site.

+* Final credit is to my mentor (Mr. Gareth McGirr) who gave me the confidence that I can do it.

 |